eing/eing.github.io/_posts/2016-06-10-TestingResiliency.markdown

  * [Andiparos/Zap Proxy](https://code.google.com/p/andiparos/, https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project)
  * [Hystrix Network Auditor Agent](https://github.com/Netflix/Hystrix/tree/master/hystrix-contrib/hystrix-network-auditor-agent)

 Hystrix Network Auditor Agent was the tool we went with as our application is built with Hystrix fault tolerance library.
-I will describe in my next blog an extension I wrote to the audtior agent so that you do not have to modify application code and other productivity improvements.
+I will describe in my next blog an extension I wrote to the audtior agent so that you do not have to modify application code as well as other productivity improvements.

 <h3>Simulating instability conditions</h3>